Sonic the Hedgehog #125, featuring a portion of the cast.note Keep in mind, this cover is now more than 10 years old.

 Token Evil Team: Team Dark.
 Shadow's mellowed out, but Rouge is a thief who's in it for herself, and Omega is a Sociopathic Hero.
 If Abraham Tower has his back story from the games...

-Too Dumb to Live: By the time the series was about a decade and a half into it's run, it became very apparent that Robotnik-Prime's bid in taking over the planet really shouldn't have been as successful, or lasted as long as it did, Freedom Fighters excluded.
-Not that some of these elements were from before the reboot and thus might not have carried over to the new continuity.
+Too Dumb to Live: By the time the series was about a decade into it's run, it became very apparent that Robotnik-Prime's bid in taking over the planet really shouldn't have been as successful, or lasted as long as it did, Freedom Fighters excluded.
+Note that some of these elements were from before the reboot and thus might not have carried over to the new continuity.

 And perhaps most alarmingly, the Acorn Monarchy even possessed a pool of magical goo, called the "Source of All" which would allow whatever Royal who bathed in it to have "guidance" through their reign and allowed them to see what future events would come in their time.
-Despite going through this ritual, King Acorn apparently never saw the Great War, or Robotnik coming and his own banishment to another Zone coming from a mile away.
+Despite going through this ritual, King Acorn apparently never saw the Great War and it's instigators, Robotnik coming or his own banishment to another Zone coming from a mile away.
+Aside from creating the Sword of Acorns & the Royal Crown which possessed great magic, the Source did nothing for itself or the Royal Family, and was ultimately destroyed when Robotropolis was nuked by Station Square, which neither it nor the Royal Family saw coming!

 Took a Level in Badass: Antoine takes several, Evil Sonic when he becomes Scourge, and Dr. Eggman big time after he overcomes his Villainous Breakdown purely with logic, snaps out of his insanity, and puts himself back in the game arguably more dangerous than ever.
 His return to sanity is even punctuated by quite possibly the most dark and ominous panel Eggman has ever appeared in.